Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: Preliminaries

-\begin{definition} Let $M=(Q,\Sigma,\delta,q_0,\Delta,\tau)$ be a DFAO.
-We say that a state $q\in Q$ is \textbf{reachable} from a state $q_1$ if there is some string $s\in\Sigma^*$ such that $\delta^*(q_1,s)=q$.
-If $q$ is reachable from $q_0$, we say that $q$ is reachable.
-If $q$ is not reachable, we say that it is \textbf{unreachable}.
-If $M$ has no unreachable states, we say that it is \textbf{minimal}. \end{definition}

-\begin{definition} A state $q\in Q$ is said to be \textbf{final} if $q$ is reachable and no other states than $q$ are reachable from $q$.
-If there exists a final state reachable from $q$, we say that $q$ is \textbf{relevant}.
-If $q$ is not relevant, we say that it is \textbf{irrelevant}. \end{definition}

-\begin{remark} Given a DFAO $M=(Q,\Sigma,\delta,q_0,\Delta,\tau)$, there is an effective procedure to determine the reachable states of $Q$.
-This can be seen intuitively by considering the transition graph of $M$ and tracing backwards from each state.
-Hence, there is an effective procedure to obtain a minimal DFAO $M'=(Q',\Sigma,\delta|_{Q'},q_0,\Delta,\tau|_{Q'})$ such that $Q'\subset Q$ consists of the reachable states in $M$ simply by removing all the unreachable states from $Q$.
-For this $M'$, we have that $f_{M'}=f_M$ \end{remark}

-We will now consider a characterisation of transition graphs which will allow us to tell if $f_M$ is $p$-automatic with well-ordered support.

 \begin{definition} Let $M=(Q,\Sigma_p,\delta,q_0,\Delta,\tau)$ be a DFAO.
-We say that $M$ is \textbf{well-formed} (resp. \textbf{well-ordered}) if there is an arbitrary (resp. a well-ordered) subset $S\subset\frac{1}{p^\infty}\N$ such that the language accepted by $M$ consists of the valid base $p$ expansions of $S$.
-Similarly. \end{definition}
+We say that $M$ is \textbf{well-formed} (resp. \textbf{well-ordered}) if there is an arbitrary (resp. a well-ordered) subset $S\subset\frac{1}{p^\infty}\N$ such that the language accepted by $M$ consists of the valid base $p$ expansions of the elements of $S$. \end{definition}

-\begin{remark} Given a DFAO $M$ with input alphabet $\Sigma_p$, there is an effective procedure to check that it is well-formed from the transition graph $G=(V,E)$ of $M$.
-Indeed, it is enough to verify the following. \begin{itemize} \item $M$ is minimal (removing all the unreached states is effective). \item $\delta(q_0,0)$ is in a subset of $V$ from which no accepted state is reachable. \item No accepted state is reached by $0$. \item There are no preradix accepted states. \item There are no connections between postradix and preradix states, except instances of the radix point from the preradix to the postradix states. \item For any postradix state $q$, we have that the radix point sends $q$ to $q'$, where $\delta(q',s)=q'$ for any $s\in\Sigma_p$ and $\tau(q')=0$. \end{itemize} \end{remark}

-To verify that a DFA a language which gives base $p$ expansions of a well-ordered subset of $\frac{1}{p^\infty}\N$ we need a bit more.

-\begin{definition} A directed graph $G=(V,E)$ with a distinguished vertex $v\in V$ is called a \textbf{rooted saguaro} if the following hold. \begin{enumerate} \item Each vertex of $G$ lies on at most one minimal cycle. \item There exists directed paths from $v$ to each vertex of $G$. \end{enumerate} In this case, we say that $v$ is a \textbf{root} of $G$.
-A minimal cycle of a rooted saguaro is called a \textbf{lobe}.
-An edge of a rooted saguaro is \textbf{cyclic} if it lies on a lobe and \textbf{acyclic} otherwise. \end{definition}